 Just as with any major home renovation, you won’t know exactly what you’re getting into until the project gets underway — in this case, until the old roof is peeled off to see what’s been happening underneath.

 Every roof has an underlayer of decking, or sheathing, that provides a foundation for the shingles or other roof material.
 If the wood has rotted from exposure to moisture and needs to be replaced, that can drive up the cost of the roof.
-That’s especially true now, as the price of lumber has skyrocketed 188% since the onset of the COVID-19 pandemic last March.

 One of the most crucial steps in a roof replacement is removing all of the old layers, which allows the installer to inspect the decking for water damage and rot before the new roofing system is installed.